nadyakant/Data_Analyst_Portfolio/README.md

 ## Excel Dashboard

-This Dashboard explores data on shark attacks around the world between 1919 and 2020, including fatality rate, sum of cases by year, type of attack and frequency of occurance.
+This Dashboard explores data on shark attacks around the world between 1919 and 2020, including fatality rate, sum of cases by year, type of attack and frequency of occurrence.
 It is based on Brenda Griffith's [Dataset](https://www.kaggle.com/datasets/thedevastator/global-shark-attack-incidents?select=GSAF5.xls.csv) on [Kaggle](https://www.kaggle.com/).

 ![Dashboard](https://raw.githubusercontent.com/nadyakant/data-project/main/PNGs/Shark%20Attacks_Dash%20-%20Excel.png)

 ## HTML and JavaScript Dashboard

-This Visualization dives a little into the fatal cases of shark attacks around the world, including the fatal to non-fatal attacks ratio, number of fatal attacks by hour of the day, by year and by country.
+This Visualization dives a little into the fatal cases of shark attacks around the world, including the fatal to non-fatal attacks ratio, the number of fatal attacks by hour of the day, by year, and by country.
-In case you don't have a console installed, please, use an online HTML, JavaScript and CSS complier such as [Codepad](https://codepad.co/playground).
+In case you don't have a console installed, please, use an online HTML, JavaScript, and CSS compiler such as [Codepad](https://codepad.co/playground).

 ![Dashboard](https://raw.githubusercontent.com/nadyakant/data-project/main/PNGs/HTML%20and%20JS.png)

 ## Jupyter Notebook Analysis - Python

-A deeper study of Shark Attacks around the world using Python, Pandas, Numpy and Matplotlib with Jupyter Notebook.
-This analysis leads to important statements on shark attack fatality, frequency of occurance by country, by year and whether the case was provoked or not.
+A deeper study of Shark Attacks around the world using Python, Pandas, Numpy, and Matplotlib with Jupyter Notebook.
+This analysis leads to important statements on shark attack fatality, frequency of occurrence by country, by year, and whether the case was provoked or not.
 Plan of the study:

 I. Importing, Cleaning and Formatting Data